JavaStream/vk_api_javastream/README.md

 }
 ```

-## Create your service for processing messages form VK
+## Create your service for processing messages from VK
 See example in the `folder` examples in class `UpdateProcessService`
 ```java
 @Component